YashR461/SpotBuzz-Assessment/README.md

 The application will start and listen on localhost:8080.

 Use tools like  Postman to send HTTP requests to the provided endpoints (e.g., POST, PUT, DELETE, GET) to interact with the Player Score Management System.

+# How to test Running cloud instance
+Service is up and running on Amazon EC2 ubuntu instance at http://ec2-13-232-189-189.ap-south-1.compute.amazonaws.com:8080/

 # API Endpoints
 1. POST/players–Createsanewentryforaplayer